 The programs under the Sheriff’s Watch brand focus on citizen engagement with police in an effort to make our community a safer place.

 Citizens Police Academy

 The Jacksonville Sheriff's Office Citizens Police Academy provides members of the community with an insider’s look into the agency.
-There are two sessions held each year.
 The classes meet once a week for 12-weeks.

 » JSO's Citizens Police Academy Application Form